ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 - **Basic hyperdashes may be used in conjunction with antiflow patterns.** If used, the spacing should not exceed a distance snap of 1.2 times the trigger distance when followed by a walkable movement, or 1.1 times the trigger distance when followed by a basic dash.
 - **Higher-snapped hyperdashes should not be followed by antiflow patterns.** If used, the spacing should not exceed a distance snap of 1.1 times the trigger distance and the movement after the hyperdash must be walkable.
 - **Combos should not exceed 12 objects including slider tails and repeats.** Spinners are an exception.
-- **Note density should follow a mostly 1/2 and/or 1/3 pattern - 1/4 and/or 1/6 patterns can be used sparingly.**
+- **Note density should follow a mostly 1/2 and/or 1/3 pattern.** 1/4 and/or 1/6 patterns should be used sparingly.

 #### Difficulty Setting Guidelines